-Max Verstappen’s remarkable rise through the ranks had people talking before he got to Formula One.
+Max Verstappen’s remarkable rise through the ranks had people talking before he got to Formula 1.
 When he did arrive, people had even more reason to talk.
-After three race wins, the next step for the Dutchman is surely a title charge.
+Now a proven race winner, the next step for the Dutchman is surely a title charge.

 |Full Name||Max Emilian Verstappen|